hammerlab/ketrew/README.md

 ### Ketrew

 Ketrew is driven from the command-line client.
-See:

-    ketrew --help
+See first:
+`ketrew --help`; then:

-To display the current status:
+- To display the current status: `ketrew status`.

-    ketrew status

-To run as many steps as possible until a “fix-point” is reached:
+- To run as many steps as possible until a “fix-point” is reached:

-    ketrew run fix
+`ketrew run fix` (see `ketrew run-engine --help`).

-To kill running jobs use
+- To kill running jobs use `ketrew kill` + the target Identifier,<br/>

-    ketrew kill <target-ID>

-or do an interactive murder:
+or do an interactive murder: `ketrew kill --interactive`

-    ketrew kill --interactive

-Once targets are dead, one can “archive” them, i.e. put them in a less-visible list.
+- Once targets are dead, one can “archive” them, i.e. put them in a less-visible list: `ketrew archive --help`.

-    ketrew archive [--interactive] [<target-ID>]*

 See also `ketrew interact` or `ketrew explore` for fun *one-key-based* navigation.

+Ketrew can try to be clever about killing an archiving;
+see `ketrew autoclean --help`.

+There is an HTTP API (work in progress); with the commands `ketrew start-server` and `ketrew stop-server`.

 License
 -------